-prefix_name Specifies the first part of the generated typedef structure name.
-If the prefix is not specified, the library and file_name are used.
+Specifies the first part of the generated typedef structure name.
+If the prefix is not specified, the library and file name are used.

-See Using Externally Described Files in a Program in IBM Rational Developer for i: ILE C/C++ Programmer's Guide for more information about using the #pragma mapinc directive with externally described files.
+See Using Externally Described Files in a Program in the ILE C/C++ Programmer's Guide for more information about using the #pragma mapinc directive with externally described files.